opensvc/docs.opensvc.com/source/collector.forms.rst

 * :keyword:`Args`

   A list of form input identifiers, specified as ``#some_input_id``, whose value to pass as argument to the JSON-RPC pointed by :keyword:`Function`.
 The order of the list elements is the order of the arguments to submit to the :keyword:`Function`.

+* :keyword:`DisplayModeTrim`

+  The maximum length of the input value representation string in display mode.
+If the actual value is longer than :keyword:`DisplayModeTrim`, only the first :keyword:`DisplayModeTrim` // 3 and the last :keyword:`DisplayModeTrim` // 3 * 2 characters will be displayed.
+This parameter is usually set on inputs with very long values, like public keys for example.

 Examples
 ++++++++